Crystal Structure Generation with Autoregressive Large Language Modeling: Results

+To allow for easy and open access to the CrystaLLM model, we make it available through a web application, published at \href{https://crystallm.com/}{{https://crystallm.com}}.
+The application allows users to enter in a reduced formula, and optionally a value for $Z$ and the desired space group.
+The option to select the model size is also provided.
+The request is sent to the model, and the resulting structure (or the CIF contents, if the structure is invalid) is presented to the user.
 By making the model easily accessible, we hope to contribute a potentially useful tool to the materials structure research community.
 We also hope to receive feedback from users that may help improve future versions of the model.